k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 # Offline Deploy

 New or updated Fabric project implementations must be deployed to the server side.
-A deployment can be performed either from the [Fabric Studio](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md) or from the Fabric Server, and is also known as an Offline Deploy.
+A deployment can be performed either from the [Fabric Studio](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md) or from the Fabric Server and is also known as an Offline Deploy.

 An **Offline Deploy** is implemented by running the **Deploy** command on the Fabric Server using artifacts that can be created either by the Fabric Studio or by the script on the server side.